adlawson/php-reform/README.md

 ###Core concepts

- - Attribute  `DOM element attributes that can be easily attached to elements`
+ - Attribute  `Element attributes that can modify behaviour when rendered`
  - Element    `Represent the parts of a form, from a simple text input to the form itself`
  - Filter     `Modify the element value on set`
  - Validator  `Check the element value and handle error messages`